DavidTausend/aws-bootcamp-cruddur-2023/journal/week8.md

 Serverless Image Processing refers to a computing approach where image processing tasks, such as image resizing, cropping, filtering, and other transformations, are performed using serverless computing architectures.

+On this week we will be using CDK with typscript:

 Create a directory for CDK in main folder:

     mkdir thumbing-serverless-cdk